dribnet/purvs/README.md

 Each of my letters is composed of a grid of nine circles and a diamond, square and circle to indicate angles lines and curves.

 The 12 parameters per letter:
-  "1" - "9": controls the circle grid
+  TL, TM, TR, ML, MM, MR, BL, BM, BR : controls the circle grid "Square": controls the square
-  "10": controls the square
+  "Circle": controls the circle
-  "11": controls the circle
+  "Diamond": controls the diamond

-  "12": controls the diamond
+  Refactored control variables for readability